What are functional gastrointestinal disorders?

-Functional disorders are those in which the bowel looks normal but doesn't work properly.
-They are the most common problems affecting the colon and rectum, and include constipation and irritable bowel syndrome (IBS).
-The primary causes for functional disorders include:
+Functional disorders are those in which the gastrointestinal (GI) tract looks normal but doesn't work properly.
+They are the most common problems affecting the GI tract (including the colon and rectum).
+Constipation and irritable bowel syndrome (IBS) are two common examples.

 - Eating a diet low in fiber